manfredsteyer/angular-oauth-oidc/readme.md

 ## More Configuration-Options

 You can also register the URL of an web-api that creates a random string when called via GET.
 This is to create a nonce-using preventing some attacks.
 Otherwise it uses some simple java-script-fallback for this.
 In addition to this, you could use the ``validationHandler``-callback to validate the received tokens.
 The next sample uses this to send the token to a service that checks the signature of it.
-The validationHandler should retour a promise that informs about the validity of the token by it's state.
+The ``validationHandler`` should return a promise that informs about the validity of the token by it's state.

 ```
 app.run(function (oauthService, $http, userService, config) {